Welcome to Our World…

 The soil composition on this side of the Waipara Valley is rare and prized.
 Clay and limestone sit beneath every row, giving natural structure, depth, and a distinctive mineral thread to the wines grown here.
 Matt saw it immediately: textbook ground for expressive, long-lived wines.
 I saw the valley from the highest point of the block and felt something settle — a place both grounding and overwhelming in its beauty.
 We hadn’t expected it, but we couldn’t walk away.

-Fernbank was planted in 2002 and farmed conventionally until we arrived, just three months before the 2021 harvest.
+Fernbank was planted in 2002 and was farmed conventionally until we arrived, just three months before the 2021 harvest.
 We stepped straight into the chaos and rhythm of vineyard and vintage, learning the lessons day by day.
 From the very beginning, we committed to organic practices and began the three-year journey toward BioGro certification.
 Not because it’s easy, but because it allows the land to speak more clearly.

 When you remove harsh chemicals, everything comes alive — helpful insects, wild growth, competing life — and we’ve learned to work with that energy, not against it.
 Organic farming has deepened the character of our fruit and brought more honesty to our wines.